salimkapadia/client-interview/README.md

 Also, in the event of data loss, you would want to have the state stored in an s3 bucket to prevent data loss.

 ## Solution-2
+- The above with backend state being pushed to an s3 bucket
+- Specifying provider version.
+- Specifying aws region.

+## Solution-3
+- DRY (Do Not Repeat Yourself) - merge some of the resources together.